F.A.Q. | All the answers for Ski The Tasman

 Our guides are trained in emergency first aid, mountain survival, and rescue.

-Individuals are welcome to book, but we need a minimum of 3 total bookings to operate.
+Individuals are welcome to book, but we need a minimum of only 2 total bookings to operate.
 Ski The Tasman ex-Queenstown requires 4 bookings in order to operate.

 When should I book?